BelaPlatform/bela_newBlog/docs/_posts/2017-10-15-bela-and-supercollider-live-coding-sensors.markdown

 SuperCollider was designed with a desktop environment in mind, and porting it to the constrained environment of an embedded platform requires further work and optimizations.
 We hope that some of the improvements we propose will eventualy make their way upstream so that they can be useful to all SuperCollider users, not only those that use it on Bela.
-Ultimately we aim to be able to merge the Bela developmnet branch back into the main SuperCollider development branch, which would make maintenance easier for us.
+Ultimately we aim to be able to merge the Bela development branch back into the main SuperCollider development branch, which would make maintenance easier for us.
 You can track the open issues on [github.com/sensestage/supercollider/issues](https://github.com/sensestage/supercollider/issues) and get the latest release of SuperCollider for Bela from [github.com/giuliomoro/supercollider/releases](https://github.com/giuliomoro/supercollider/releases).

 ### Links